dorinnak/NewsletterProject/README.md

 1 - Included files
 ===========================

-Create_Newsletter.py	--- run this code and all the packages will be installed and the HTML newsletter will be created
+Create_Newsletter.py	--- run this code and the HTML newsletter will be created

 newsletter.py ----------- code for newsletter creation